 - Household size

-For basic 1"–3" air filters, manufacturers often tell you to replace them every 30–60 days.
-If you suffer from light to moderate allergies, you could get a better air filter or replace them even more frequently.
+For basic 1"–3" air filters, manufacturers typically tell you to replace them every 30–60 days.
+If you suffer from light to moderate allergies, you could get a better air filter or replace them even more regularly.

-Or, if you're in a more remote area or less occupied residence (like a vacation residence) and there are fewer cars around, yearly might be often enough.
+Or, if you're in a more remote area or less occupied residence (like a vacation residence) and there are fewer cars around, yearly could be often enough.

-Here are averages that might help you decide how often you should change the air filter at home:
+Here are averages that can help you decide how often you should change the air filter at home:

 - One dog or cat: every 60 days

 - More than one pet or if anyone has allergies: 20–45 days